-The private sector now expects that B.C. will experience slower economic growth in 2009 and 2010 than it has in previous years.
-Risks to B.C.'s economic outlook include a prolonged U.S. recession, continued turmoil in global financial markets, slower global demand for B.C. products, volatile commodity prices and further moderation of domestic demand in B.C.
+Economic decline in B.C. is expected to continue through 2009 with a return to modest growth in 2010.
+Risks to B.C.'s economic outlook include a prolonged U.S. recession, continued turmoil in global financial markets, slower global demand for B.C. products, further appreciation of the Candian dollar, volatility in financial and commodity markets as well as ongoing moderation of domestic demand in B.C.

-A slower economy impacts local governments' fiscal capacity.
-At a time when our provincial population is expected to grow by over a third in the next three decades, 1 it is important to build local economies and the capacity of local governments to finance the services that are critical to citizens.
+A slower economy impacts the fiscal capacity of all levels of government.
+Communities and the Province must work together constructively to find ways to deliver important services for less cost.
+At a time when our provincial population is expected to grow by over a third in the next three decades1, it is important that communities retain the capacity to finance the services that are critical to citizens.
+The Province will be there to help, but the current economic reality will include some hard choices for local government and for the provincial government.